 As per the 2011 census, India is home to 700 distinct aboriginal tribes, comprising at least 15% of the Indian population.
-The tribes live far from the contemporary trends and have maintained their personal identity for years.
+The tribes live far from contemporary trends and have maintained their personal identities for years.
 Referred to as “Adivasis”, each tribe has its own language, festival, heritage, cuisine, music, and dance.

 Amidst the royal palaces and forts of Rajasthan, the Bhil tribe is an important community in the state.
 This aboriginal tribe is an Indo-Aryan-speaking ethnic group.
 They are mostly spotted in the Aravalli ranges in Udaipur and the Bhasawar district.
 Besides Rajasthan, they are found in Maharashtra, Gujarat, Madhya Pradesh, and Chhattisgarh.